 Auto-horror: the dark side of automation

-When AI is managed badly, it can pose serious problems for PPC campaign mangement.
+When AI is managed badly, it can pose serious problems for PPC campaign management.
 These errors are entirely possible, so keep your eyes peeled for the kind of mismanagement that might lead you down automated holes.

 An automated search query, for example, might select new keywords without checking that they’re contractually viable – in other words, they’re prone to the kind of errors humans are less likely to make.